zoxpx/pxdocs/content/install-with-other/docker/standalone/_index.md

 ---

 {{<info>}}
-This document presents the **Docker** method of installing a Portworx cluster using `runC` containers.
+This document presents the **Docker** (or podman) method of installing a Portworx cluster using `runC` containers.
 Please refer to the [Portworx on Kubernetes](/portworx-install-with-kubernetes/) page if you want to install Portworx on Kubernetes.
 {{</info>}}

 ## Why OCI

-Running Portworx as a runC container eliminates any cyclical dependencies between a Docker container consuming storage from the Portworx container.
-It also enables you to run your Linux containers without a Docker daemon completely, while still getting all of the advantages of a Linux container and cloud native storage from Portworx.
+Running Portworx as a runC container eliminates any cyclical dependencies between the container runtime consuming storage, and the Portworx container.
+It also enables one to run Linux containers without a Docker daemon completely, while still getting all of the advantages of Linux containers and cloud native storage from Portworx.

 ## Install